-Though we are constantly manufacturing booties, at times we are running behind on shipping out bootie orders, in some cases a week, if color doesn't matter please make a note in the comment box, which could speed up shipping.
+Though we are constantly manufacturing booties, at times we are running behind on shipping out bootie orders, in some cases a week to two weeks.
 This is due to Covid-19 and restrictions over the year for being able to create our typical inventory.

 Dog Booties are an important piece of equipment and Mountain Ridge Boots are proven on many race trails including the Iditarod and Yukon Quest!
 Champions as well as many top 10 placing musher's have been using our booties since 1997!
 They are also used by many different hunting breeds on the job or in field trials as well as the active pet or those just needing protection!
 This amazing fabric protects their feet while allowing them to feel the ground while running!
 Tried the rest, now get the best!
 Please note that our booties are priced & sold individually.

 *We suggest ordering an extra bootie or two in the event your dog loses one when running or playing